Serbian Orthodox Church in North and South America

-The Serbian Orthodox Church in North and South America (Српска православна црква у Северној и Јужној Америци) is a constituent and integral part of the one and only Serbian Orthodox Church (Patriarchate) and therefore the jurisdiction of the Serbian Orthodox Church (SPC) in the Americas.
+The Serbian Orthodox Church in North and South America (Српска православна црква у Северној и Јужној Америци) is the jurisdiction of the Serbian Orthodox Church (SPC) in the Americas.
 It has five eparchies (dioceses), that were reorganized in 2009.
 It also has a central church council made up of diocesan bishops, and almost 220 churches, chapels, monasteries and sketes in the United States, Canada, and South and Central America.

 History

 The arrival of the first Serbian Orthodox Christian emigrants to the Americas began in the first half of the 19th century.
 One only needs to read the life stories of Michael Pupin and Nikola Tesla and the lesser-known personalities such as Rado Radosavljević to understand the impact of immigration period of the time.
 When young adventurous Serbs came to California, there were Slavonians there to welcome them.
 There was a Slavonian at John Sutter's Mill when James W. Marshall found gold there.
 He was the one they called "Sailor Man".
 Slavs were in America mining gold even before Marshall's find.
 The Russians found gold in their colonies of Fort Ross and Bodega in 1812.
 Stories abound about Slavonians marrying daughters of Spanish Dons in California and even a Hawaiian princess.
 The famous Tadich Grill on California Street in San Francisco was established by Slavonians on Commercial Street in that city way back in 1849.
 The first secretary of the California Land Commission was George Fisher (Đorđe Šagić).
 George Fisher came to America in 1825 and is remembered as an eminent American pioneer.

 It is no surprise that Serbs came to Amador and Calaveras counties in the late 19th century.
 Many of the mining companies in those counties were Slavonian-owned or managed.
 They also came to the United States of America via Mexico, then under the rule of an Austrian Archduke Maximillian who was dubbed "the last King of Mexico".
 Those were mainly Serbs from the Austrian Empire (later Austria-Hungary) who emigrated to Mexico, though found more opportunities north of Tijuana.
 Also, many of them were sailors on Adriatic sailing ships that called on California ports before and during the California Gold Rush.
 Other Serbian sailors who came by sailing ships to the Gulf of Mexico decided to make their home in New Orleans, Louisiana.
 Later, these same Serbs joined the ranks of fighting men in Slavonian Rifles 1st Co., Slavonian Rifles 2nd Co., Slavonian Rifles Company Infantry Battalion Louisiana Legion, Austrian Guards 4th Regiment European Brigade, Cognevich's Company 4th Regiment European Brigade.
 Names like Russian Turchin and Serb-Montenegrin Cognevich (Konjević) of New Orleans who organized his own company and became its captain are now part of American Civil War history.